 Tutorials

-These tutorials focus on evergreen front-of-site skills: semantic HTML, resilient forms,
+These tutorials focus on evergreen front-of-site skills: semantic HTML, resilient forms, and layout patterns that survive redesigns, framework swaps, and theme rewrites.

-Each guide is built as a working example you can copy, inspect, and adapt – with a focus
+Each guide is built as a working example you can copy, inspect, and adapt - with a focus on accessibility, maintainability, and how it feels to use on real devices, not just in

 a design tool.